Harmonica-Men/simple-blog/README.md

   In your new app’s resources tab, ensure you are using an eco dyno and delete any Postgres database Add-on.
   2. Click **Open app** buttin o see your deployed app.
 If everythings goes well you on the frontpage of myblog.

+  Note: The build must be complete before you can open the app.
+  Note: You will see an error that the current path didn’t match any of the URL patterns as you have not written the urlpattern yet.